justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/channels/configuring-product-visibility-by-site-using-channels/README.md

 ## Prerequisites

-1. More than one site created
+1. More than one site has been created.
-1. One channel created per site
+1. Each site has an associated channel.
-1. Products added to a catalog
+1. Products have been added to a catalog.

 ## Configuring Product Filter Channels

+To configure a product to be available in a specific channel, follow these steps:

 1. Navigate to the _Control Panel_ → _Commerce_ → _Products_.
 1. Click a product (_Torque Converters_ in this example).